timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 - After installing new software that requires a restart
 - When troubleshooting suggests a clean restart

-**Important:** This button restarts your TS 2068, not just the TS Pico.
+**Important:** This button restarts your TS 2068, not just the TS-Pico.
 Any programs in memory will be lost unless you've saved them first.

 #### Pico Reset and NMI Buttons
 At the time this manual was written, these buttons are reserved for future functionality.
-The TS Pico firmware doesn't currently use them, but future versions might add features that take advantage of these additional controls.
+The TS-Pico firmware doesn't currently use them, but future versions might add features that take advantage of these additional controls.

 ### The SD Card Slot: Your Gateway to Unlimited Storage